-- child missing from home or care.

-- child sexual exploitation (CSE), child criminal exploitation (CCE)

-- bullying including cyberbullying

-- domestic abuse

-- drugs

-- fabricated or induced illness

-- faith abuse

-- female genital mutilation (FGM)

-- forced marriage.

-- gangs and youth violence

-- women and girls (VAWG)

-- mental health difficulties

-- private fostering

-- radicalisation

-- youth produced sexual imagery (sexting)

-- teenage relationship abuse

-- trafficking

-- child on child abuse

-- up skirting

-- serious violence

-- sexual harassment
+child missing or absent from education. child missing from home or care. child sexual exploitation (CSE), child criminal exploitation (CCE) bullying including cyberbullying domestic abuse drugs fabricated or induced illness faith abuse female genital mutilation (FGM) forced marriage. gangs and youth violence gender-based violence/violence against women and girls (VAWG) mental health difficulties private fostering radicalisation youth produced sexual imagery (sexting) teenage relationship abuse trafficking child on child abuse up skirting serious violence sexual harassment -- --

 - There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

-- We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding.

-- In these circumstances staff will try to give the child the opportunity to talk.
+The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
+However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way.